-Broad Greenstate is an enterprise that develops in the diversified industry chain with a primary focus on ecological construction.
-As a company with high-level integrated operational capacity in investment and financing, planning and design, project construction and commercial operation, seizing the great opportunity guided by China's goal in national ecological construction and cultural tourism development, the Group built a number of academician office to house an abundance of technical skill reserves in various professional fields such as theme park construction, repair and protection of ancient towns, construction of characteristic towns and beautiful countryside, sponge city, environmental protection and ecological restoration, thus developed a well-established pattern of development featuring "capital + technology + whole industry chain".
-As the backbone of building a beautiful China, the Group actively practices the philosophy of "implementing strategies with policies, precise operation, intensified management, and benefit sharing" actively responding to the policies and complying with the market practices trends, with an aim to achieve a win-win situation with governments, customers and the society.
+People's Republic of China Greenland Broad Greenstate Group Company Limited (the "Company"), together with its subsidiaries, (collectively referred to as "Group" or "Broad Greenstate" or "We") is an enterprise that develops in the diversified industry chain with a primary focus on ecological construction.
+As a company with high-level integrated operational capacity in investment and financing, planning and design, project construction and commercial operation, seizing the great opportunity guided by People's Republic of China's goal in national ecological construction and cultural tourism development, the Group built a number of academician office to house an abundance of technical skill reserves in various professional fields such as theme park construction, repair and protection of ancient towns, construction of characteristic towns and beautiful countryside, sponge city, environmental protection and ecological restoration, thus developed a well-established pattern of development featuring "Capital + Technology + Whole industry chain".
+As the backbone of building a beautiful People's Republic of China, the Group actively practices the philosophy of "implementing strategies with policies, precise operation, intensified management, and benefit sharing", actively responding to the policies and complying with the market practices trends, with an aim to achieve a win-win situation with governments, customers and society.